Friends of City Hall Park’s

 Identifying the named trees in and near City Hall Park:

 1-4.
-Four Shawanameen’shee indigenous Juneberry trees, planted by DPR and volunteers, donated by FCHP, acknowledging the trees’ meaning and importance to the Lenape, Arbor Day 2025.
+Four sites with six “lelachpattichteak” (Lenape) indigenous amelanchier (a/k/a shadbush, juneberry, service berry) trees, planted by DPR and volunteers, donated by FCHP, “to acknowledge its importance to Lenape people” Tag installation, Arbor Day 2025.

 7. Largest (oldest?) veteran tree in CHP! (photo left).
 Please suggest a name!